szkf/i18node.js/README.md

 }
 ```

 There is no limit to the amount of fallbacks.
 Fallbacks don't stack.
+There can be only one fallback for a specific language.

 ### Template string translation